 Art is the cornerstone of NOTA, and NOTA’s art is anchored by the Memorial Art Gallery and Colors Studios.
 The Memorial Art Gallery’s unparalleled collections have been called “a journey through 5,000 years of art” and those collections attract fine art connoisseurs from all around the globe.
 The Memorial Art Gallery is situated directly adjacent to School 31 and most of our lofts offer full panoramic views of the gallery’s spectacular 14-acre campus.
 Colors Studios is located within School 31 and is the home to a national television sit-com.
 NOTA’s list of art and cultural landmarks continues to grow with the addition of many new theater houses, production houses, and art education venues.
 Many of these installations are housed in repurposed historical buildings.
 In contrast, NOTA is proud to be a hub of industry and manufacturing.
 The monumental and historic Gleason Works, the world’s largest gear-making manufacturer, stretches nearly a quarter of a mile along University Avenue.
 Along with its every day attractions, events such as Anderson Alley Artists, and the world-famous Clothes Line Festival bring countless thousands of people to NOTA.
 We at School 31 invite you to experience this unique and inspirational slice of geography for yourself!

-After over 2000 reviews, School 31 Lofts maintains a 5-star guest rating each area polled including cleanliness, communication, value, location, & overall experience.
+After over 3000 reviews, S31 at Colors Studios maintains a 5-star guest rating in each area polled including cleanliness, communication, value, location, & overall guest experience!